 This page presents summary information about current activities, the project team, and the location of project information available to the public.
+Project documents available on this web site include information sheets about project activities, the Community Involvement Plan, Interim Risk Management Plan and other documents thought to be of interest to the public.
 Please check back periodically for any additions to this page.
-Project maps and documents thought to be of interest to the public are available on this web site.
-To view them click on the following link: Maps/Documents.

 The currently defined project area is located on approximately 200,000 acres (or about 312 square miles) of the White River and San Isabel National Forests.
-The project site is located in Eagle, Summit, Pitkin, and Lake Counties, between the towns of Red Cliff and Leadville, and extends from the eastern side of the Tenmile Range to the Mount of the Holy.
-For additional project site information, click on the following link: Site History.
+The project site is located in Eagle, Summit, Pitkin, and Lake Counties, between the towns of Red Cliff and Leadville, and extends from the eastern side of the Tenmile Range to the Mount of the Holy Cross (see vicinity map, PDF - 697kb).
+For additional project site information, please see the History page of this web site.

 The majority of the land within the Camp Hale boundaries is managed by the USDA Forest Service (Forest Service) and located in the White River, San Isabel, and Arapaho National Forests.
 There also are some small private land holdings within the various National Forests where Camp Hale is located.